| In

 Ryalls

-of Africa and Africanesque are just a
+Africa and Africanesque are just a couple.
+Several

-of the powerful movie Beloved (1998).
+powerful movie Beloved (1998).

-on producing music for the Malian market and a few other projects,
+Malian market and a few other projects, including the building

 and touring countries in Africa.
+As

 In January